Oliver Bettany - Humanistic Counsellor (PG Dip, MBACP)

 The founding principal of the counselling I practice is a belief that every one of us has the basic and inborn capacity to grow fully into ourselves, to become the person we were meant to be in this life, and that this is a life-long process.
 What this translates to in relation to the counselling I offer is that I know that deep down you are an expert in you.
 The only expert you will ever need.
 You hold the key which will unlock the door to reveal the best way forward for you.

 So what am I good for?!
-Well, it takes a lot of practice to connect with this inner expert, in our journey through life we learn to throw up an awful lot of barriers to this kind of inner connection.
-I am an expert in creating the conditions necessary for you to navigate these barriers and tap into the deep expertise I know you possess: together we will create a safe place from which you can begin to make contact with what is underlying the challenges you're experiencing right now.
+Well, it can take a lot of time and space to begin to connect with this inner expert, in our journey through life we learn to throw up an awful lot of barriers to this kind of inner connection.
+I will work with you to create the conditions necessary for you to navigate these barriers and tap into the deep expertise you possess: together we will create a safe place from which you can begin to make contact with what is underlying the challenges you’re experiencing right now.
 I can help you find the key.

-Central to the way I work is my appreciation of the fundamental uniqueness of everyone I meet and so I recognise the importance of creating a new therapy for each new client, one which is informed by my training in a number of different Humanistic approaches to counselling, including:
+The cornerstone of my counselling practice is a powerful and practical approach called Transactional Analysis (or T.A. for short) which empowers clients with self understanding and provides them with tools to help them make new choices in dealing with the challenges of life.
+However, central to the way I work is my appreciation of the fundamental uniqueness of everyone I work with and so I recognise the importance of creating a new therapy for each new client, one which is informed by my experience working with a number of other Humanistic approaches to counselling, including:

 Taking my understanding of Humanistic psychology as a starting point I also integrate into my work an ecological perspective on the causes of human distress.
 If you have a sense that the difficulties you’re experiencing are somehow connected to how our society is set up then this way of seeing things may provide a helpful way for you to reframe things.